Ginja/puppet_stack/README.md

 If you want to use your own ENC script, ensure this is false, place your script, and specify the proper options in your conf_master hash.

 ####`upload_facts_to_foreman`
-If true (defaults to false), sets the appropriate value in /etc/puppet/node.rb that will enable Facter fact uploading when clients check-in.
+If true (defaults to false), sets the appropriate value in /etc/puppet/node.rb that will upload a client's Facter facts when they check-in.
 You will also need to set the foreman_url if your Foreman is not on your Puppet Master.

 ####`foreman_url`
 The URL of your Foreman instance (defaults to https://$::fqdn).
 This value is used in both puppet/node.rb, and reports/foreman.rb (see below).
 If you're using two Puppet Masters, set this value to the Puppet Master that is serving out the Foreman.